 It is through this mechanism that we believe our product candidates selectively reprogram the immune system in a manner that targets disease-causing cells, leaving the remainder of the immune system intact to fulfill its normal function of fighting pathogens and tumors.
 We believe this specificity will result in improved efficacy with less serious and fewer side effects relative to currently available therapies for autoimmune diseases.

 Tolerion is developing TOL-3021 for antigen-specific immunotherapy of type 1 diabetes (T1D).
 TOL-3021 has the potential to be the first disease-modifying therapeutic for T1D.
 TOL-3021 has completed a blinded, placebo-controlled Phase 2a clinical trial which suggests it may preserve or improve pancreatic insulin functionality in T1D patients, thus improving the regulation of blood glucose and mitigating the long-term complications of diabetes.
 In addition, patients receiving TOL-3021, but not placebo, exhibited a reduction in the frequency of disease-causing cytotoxic immune cells.
 The frequency of cytotoxic immune cells responsive to other antigens was unaffected by treatment with TOL-3021, suggesting that the drug’s effects are specific to the cohort of immune cells responsible for T1D.
 These data support the proposed mechanism of action of TOL-3021 and could provide a clinically useful biomarker for assessing treatment success.
-We are advancing TOL-3021 through a registration program including multiple advanced clinical trials.
+Based on the promising safety and efficacy data from the Phase 2a study, we have initiated a Phase 2 study in adult patients with established T1D and will soon initiate a pivotal study in adolescent patients with new onset T1D.